 How to use borax to naturally sanitize your laundry

-Add a half cup of borax to your wash and then run your normal wash.
+Add a half-cup of borax to your wash and then run your normal wash.

 3. Oxygen-based bleaching agents

-Laundry additives such as Oxiclean contains oxygen-based bleaches.
+Laundry additives such as Oxiclean contain oxygen-based bleaches.
 They are more gentle than chlorine-based bleaches but don’t have the same germ busting power.
 Choose oxygen-based bleaching agents if killing every germ isn’t your priority.